 Cebu is the main center of business in the Central Visayas Region, making it earn “The Queen City of the South” title.
 Cebu was named economic leader of the region from 2018 to 2020 with an average share of 30.7 percent, or around 365.11 billion pesos of the region’s 1.19 trillion pesos, according to the Philippine Statistics Authority.
 Among the industries that pumped its average share was real estate and ownership of dwellings with 10.6 percent.
 Apart from its vibrant economy, Cebu’s rich culture and heritage which complements its natural and man-made tourist destinations also make the province an eye-catcher.
 In 2019, the Department of Tourism (DOT) said Cebu saw 1.7 million foreign tourists.
 It is expected to receive more visitors as it opens again for fully vaccinated travelers this year.

-Cebu’s economy continues to soar, resulting in increased demand for more and wider roads to decongest the urban center and business hubs.
+Cebu’s economy continues to soar, resulting in future traffic demand for more and wider roads to eradicate the traffic congestion of the urban center and business hubs.
 Even amid the pandemic, Cebu continues to address its economic needs as it adds more physical assets – from roads, bridges, and transport terminals.
-Here are the new infrastructure undertakings that continue to propel Cebu’s fast-growing economy:
+Meet Metro Cebu’s existing new infrastructure undertakings that continue to propel Cebu’s fast-growing economy:

 Cebu-Cordova Link Expressway (CCLEX)